panyam/protoc-gen-go-wasmjs/ARCHITECTURE.md

 ## Overview

-protoc-gen-go-wasmjs follows a plugin architecture that integrates with the Protocol Buffers compiler toolchain.
-It generates two primary artifacts: Go WASM wrappers and TypeScript clients, enabling seamless communication between JavaScript environments and Go service implementations compiled to WebAssembly.
+protoc-gen-go-wasmjs follows a layered plugin architecture with BaseGenerator artifact collection that integrates with the Protocol Buffers compiler toolchain.
+It implements a 4-step artifact processing approach that separates protogen dependency from file mapping decisions, enabling flexible artifact grouping and reliable file generation order.

 ## High-Level Architecture